Starlight-Syss/Cave-Flyer/README.md

-simple suruve wave game, need pygame for it to run
+simple survive wave game, need pygame for it to run